 He remembered the Lupe from before, dressed in blue,

 Oh, I see.

-Vert and Kenji arrived at the same building that he’d walked out of not even a few hours ago.
-Though now there wasn’t a boombox pumping out rock music on the steps.
-The entrance to the library was a massive semicircle of stairs that led up to a platform, and into many glass double doors, though at this late hour, only one pair was unlocked.
-Vert entered first, and there was a small bell chime that went off as they opened the door.
+Vert and Kenji arrived at the same building that he’d walked out of not even a few hours ago, though now there wasn’t a boombox on the steps.
+The entrance to the library was a long curve of stairs that led up to a semicircular platform, and into many glass double doors, though at this late hour, only one pair was unlocked.
+Vert entered first, and Kenji ducked in behind her.